 The Outside Temperature

 Don’t let the cost of sealers sway your judgment too much.
 You may be tempted to get something cheap to save money or get the most expensive sealer because you think it’s the best.
-However, neither of these are good ideas.
+However, neither of these is a good idea.
 This is because the cost of sealers varies based on more than just quality.
 It could be due to size, color, the material used, brand name, and much more.
-We understand if you’re trying to stay within a specific budget, but seam sealers are usually inexpensive anyway, so try not to let price be a factor in your selection.
+We understand if you’re trying to stay within a specific budget, but water-repellent sealants are usually inexpensive anyway, so try not to let price be a factor in your selection.

 Using the criteria above, we set out to find the best seam sealers on the market.
 We came up with five that fit the bill.
 In the next section, we’ve provided the list of five based on overall performance, as well as the pros and cons of each.